 Puppet should use the IO#tty? to set the default value for colorized output.

 I’d be glad to implement this, if it’s seen as worthwhile.

-#1 Updated by Luke Kanies about 5 years ago
+#1 Updated by Luke Kanies over 7 years ago

 - Status changed from Unreviewed to Needs Decision

 I don’t really like this idea (as mentioned on IRC), because there are plenty of times where I don’t have a tty but still want color —

 less -X -r is great at showing color but doesn’t have a tty.

 The only way I’d even consider this is if it allowed an override so that you could have color even without a tty, but I’d still prefer a default color — it’s 2008, people, your apps can almost definitely handle color at this point.